 Apple's iMovie for iOS and MacOS

 Camtasia Studio is video creation and screen-capture software.
 You can also "import video, music, photos, and more" to customize videos and create "interactive videos with clickable links, tables of contents, search, and more."
 A free trial is available.
-Users of this software might be interested in Creating a PowerPoint Screencast using Camtasia Studio by Michael Ruffini.

-app that allows you to create and share video lessons with your iPad or
+Educreations is a free app that allows you to create and share video lessons with your iPad or browser.
+You'll find lessons in multiple subject areas, which include math, science, social studies, English, world languages, and the arts.

 Hippo Video, per its website, "is a Personalized Video Distribution Platform that helps you easily create personalized videos and distribute them through multiple channels."
 Free and paid versions are available, including for education.